-To restart your research outside your domicile, you need to follow these steps and secure approvals.
-Although the university provides a safety checklist, it delegates the approval process to each college (SBS) for most cases.
+Several changes have been made to the research restart process under Phase Four, although the required steps to restart your research outside your domicile remain in place.
+There have been revised of the RRI checklist, which is filled out on line, and has been somewhere simplified.
+Similarly, some simplifications have been incorporated in the SBS supplementary form documents.
+The changes in the checklist and SBS supplementary form are available in the links on this SOA site.
+As before, the approval process is delegated to each college (SBS) for most cases.
 The School of Anthropology (SoA) evaluates each application before the final approval by the SBS.
 In addition to this process, you may need authorizations for travel and human subject research (IRB) if your research involves these activities.

 Who Should Submit the Research Restart Application?